California Guide

 Vince Fong (R)

-Fong posted a terrrible voting record on marijuana & drug issues in the Ca Assembly, just like his former boss, Kevin McCarthy, who is vacating this seat.
+Fong posted a terrrible voting record on marijuana & drug issues in the Ca Assembly, just like his former boss, Kevin McCarthy.
+He vacated his Assembly seat to run for Congress.

 State Assembly District 33